 Additionally, many employers offer retiree benefits through Employer Group Waiver Plans (EGWPs) – a type of Medicare Advantage plan.
 You have to be enrolled in Medicare Parts A and B to receive retiree benefits through an EGWP.

 You’re still employed … and ‘pass’ on Part B

-If you’re eligible for Medicare, but you’re happy with the coverage your employer offers, you may think you don’t need to enroll in Medicare.
-But people turning 65 who are covered through a job-based health plan from a small employer (generally those with fewer than 20 employees, or fewer than 100 employees for disabled individuals) should enroll in Part B because their employer plan usually pays after Medicare pays – even if the person doesn’t have Medicare (here’s an explanation of how Medicare coordinates with employer-sponsored coverage).
+If you’re happy with the coverage your employer offers, you may think you don’t need to enroll in Medicare.
+But individuals who work for a small employer (i.e., generally one with fewer than 20 employees*) should enroll in Part B because that will be their “primary” insurance coverage.

-If you’re covered by a group health plan and you’ll be aging into Medicare soon, it’s definitely worth your time to talk to your Human Resources department about your transition to Medicare coverage.
+If you’re covered by a GHP and will be qualifying for Medicare soon, it’s worth your time to talk to Human Resources about transitioning to Medicare coverage.
 Here’s what you should ask:

-- Can my spouse (of the same sex or opposite sex) safely delay enrolling in Part B while he or she is covered under this plan?
-(The answer can depend on the state you live in.)
+- Can my spouse safely delay enrolling in Part B while they’re covered under this plan?

 Josh Schultz has a strong background in Medicare and the Affordable Care Act.
 He managed a Medicare technical assistance contract at the Medicare Rights Center in New York City and represented clients in Medicare claims and appeals.
 Josh also helped implement federal and state health insurance exchanges at the technology firm hCentive.
 He has also held consulting roles, including an associate at Sachs Policy Group, where he worked with insurers, hospital, and technology clients.